perplexityjeff/PowerShell-MailScanner/README.md

 # PowerShell-MailScanner
-This is a PowerShell script to query a MailScanner database using the MySQL .NET Connector to retrieve mail entries from the database.
+This is a PowerShell script to query a MailScanner database using the MySQL .NET Connector to retrieve mail entries from the database based on various filters to query and end up with just the data you want.

 ## Usage
 You can of course always use Get-Help .\Get-MailScan to get examples or help but the most general usage of the script could be as follows.